Key Info

 These domains or themes run concurrently and underpin all learning across the four years.
 They are designed to ensure that all aspects of the skills required to become a doctor are addressed, from the sciences underpinning a rational approach to diagnosis and management to an awareness of the importance of personal development.

 The first two years of the course are structured around Problem-Based Learning (PBL).
 This is backed up by a small number of lectures.
 There will also be structured clinical skills teaching and anatomical skills teaching.
-Teaching in the Professional Competencies takes the form of lectures, tutorials, workshops and seminars on topics such as psychology, public health, health law & ethics and medical sociology.
+Teaching in the Professional Competencies takes the form of lectures, tutorials, workshops and seminars on topics such as psychology, public health, health law and ethics and medical sociology.
 All sessions are focused towards the topic of the week and exploring it from different perspectives including the scientific, sociological, public health, legal and patient experience.
 This means that everything you learn is done in the context in which you will use it when you practise as a doctor.

 In each of the first two years, the curriculum is further divided into six learning units, covering different topic areas.
 Areas covered by each unit include: